-In 2021, the University of California, San Francisco announced that in 2020 it was the public college that had received the highest level of funding from the National Institutes of Health for the 14th year in a row.
-This level of funding has also increased every year since 2013, with the 2020 funding being $686 million.
-Some updates indicate that the college has continued to see substantial increases in government funding in 2021.
+The University of California, San Francisco announced that in 2020 it had received the highest level of funding from the National Institutes of Health of any public college for the 14th year in a row.
+This level of higher education funding has also increased every year since 2013.
+In 2020. it was $686 million.
+The college has continued to see large increases in federal grants in 2021.
 For instance, in February, it announced that it had already gained additional emergency grant funding for students from the Department of Education.
-Best Colleges notes that in 2017, the University of California, San Francisco had the third-highest research and development expenditure.
-24/7 Wall Street states that in 2015, the college gained the 15th highest level of federal funding of any university.
+UCSF had the third-highest research and development expenditure.
+24/7 Wall Street states that in 2015, the college gained the 15th highest level of federal funds of any higher education institutions.

 7. University of California, San Diego